4GeeksAcademy/javascript-functions-exercises-tutorial/exercises/04-Defining-vs-Calling-a-function/README.md

 **The name** of the `function` could be anything you like.
 Tip: use a descriptive name (don't be cheap with words, use as many as you need) this way you will understand what the function does -and returns-.

-Example names: `addTwoIntegers` , `convertAStringIntoAnInteger` , `changeTheWorldUsingFrontEndDevelopment`
+Example names: `addTwoIntegers` , `convertAStringIntoAnInteger` , `changeTheWorldUsingFrontEndDevelopment`.

 **Parameters:** you can define as many parameters as you like or need inside the ()(parentheses).
 The amount of `parameters` will depend on the operations done inside the function, for example if the function is adding two integers  (3 + 4) this means the function will need two `parameters` (one for each integer).